vjcspy/infra/k8s/app/supabase/MIGRATION_PLAN.md

     kongConfigFile: "/mnt/existing_ebs_volume/supabase/volumes/api/kong.yml"
 ```

-## Templates to add (supabase/templates)
+## Templates (supabase/templates)

 - `_helpers.tpl`: extend with hostPath helpers, EBS check partial, wait-for-db partial
-- `deployment.yaml`: a single file emitting ALL Deployments (multi-document), one per service, each gated by `.Values.<svc>.enabled`
+- `deployment.yaml`: a single Deployment resource containing all Supabase components as containers (each gated by `.Values.<svc>.enabled`)
-- `services.yaml`: a single file emitting ALL Services (multi-document), one per service
+- `service.yaml`: a single file emitting all Services (multi-document), one per component
 - `ingress.yaml`: a single file emitting both Ingress objects (Kong and Studio), with `ingressClassName: nginx` and no TLS blocks

-Each deployment that uses hostPath will:
+The Deployment mounts hostPath volumes for the relevant containers and:
-- Mount the appropriate path(s) from `global.hostPath.root`
+- Mounts the appropriate path(s) from `global.hostPath.root`
-- Include the EBS check initContainer
+- Includes the EBS check initContainer
-- Optionally include `wait-for-db` when `{svc}.waitForDb: true`
+- Note: `wait-for-db` is not used in the current single-Pod model (containers share a network namespace and start together).
+The helper remains available if you later split services into separate Pods.

 ## Probes (defaults to be refined during implementation)